THE BOOK OF PROVERBS

 The Book offers excellent advice, such as to avoid "the adulteress with her smooth words who has abandoned the companion of her youth" (2:16-17); how to conduct one's life, such as "the fool immediately shows his anger, but the shrewd man passes over an insult" (12:16); and observations, such as "just as one face differs from another, so does one human heart from another" (27:19).

-This selection highlights Chapter 1, the introduction; Chapter 8, the personification of Wisdom; and Chapter 25, the beginning of the second collection of Solomon.
+This selection highlights Chapter 1, the introduction; Chapter 8, the personification of Wisdom; Chapter 10, the beginning of the first collection of the Proverbs of Solomon; and Chapter 25, the beginning of the second collection of the Proverbs of Solomon.

 THE BOOK OF PROVERBS